su-mana-s/su-mana-s/README.md

 ## Hi 👋

 I am a student who loves exploring unprecedented and delightful blends of academic fields.
-I currently spend my days exploring Neural Networks, model architectures and, well, whatever else catches my fancy.
-I also love discovering new problems and thinking about the logic and statistics behind the many systems that drive the world today.

-I love contemplating philosophy and math and the intersections of such fields in general!
+I am currently excited about studying the AI alignment problem and exploring LLM interpretability, evaluations and oversight.

 ### Find me on: